Abhinn-F5/Abhinn-F5/README.md

 1. Start validation.out (test case execution).
 2. Start moderator.out to handle moderation.
 3. Run app.out, which initializes and manages group processes.

-Requires **Ubuntu 22.04 or 24.04** and a C compiler and POSIX libraries.

 <!---
 Abhinn-F5/Abhinn-F5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.